sfc-gh-aross/pharmacy2u-snowflake-demo/docs/VIGNETTE_1_DEMO_SCRIPT.md

 > "So we've built this unified data foundation—Patient 360 data from fragmented sources, automated pipelines, analytics-ready views. **But foundation isn't enough.**
 >
 > You're handling highly sensitive patient data under strict GDPR requirements.
 Your lean team needs confidence that mistakes are reversible.
-Your business units need to discover and access this valuable data asset.
+Your business units need to discover and access this valuable data asset—turning these Patient 360 views into discoverable data products.
 >
-> In the next 15 minutes, let me show you how Snowflake makes this foundation **unbreakable and discoverable** through automated governance, operational resilience, and secure internal collaboration.
+> In the next 15 minutes, let me show you how Snowflake makes this foundation **unbreakable and discoverable** through automated governance, operational resilience, and a real internal marketplace for secure collaboration.
 >
 > We're going to turn potential risk into competitive advantage."